udacity/cd0627-Web-Services-and-APIs/module_27_apply_rag_to_build_a_knowledge_base/exercise/starter/EXERCISE.md

 ## Exercise Overview

 You want the AI to answer customer support questions, but it hallucinates answers.
-You must implement the RAG pattern to ground the AI in your specific documents by configuring the `ChatClient` with a `QuestionAnswerAdvisor`.
+You must implement the RAG pattern to ground the AI in your specific documents by ingesting a product manual into a vector store and configuring the `ChatClient` with a `QuestionAnswerAdvisor`.

 ---